fuma-nama/discord-bot-template/apps/web/README.md

 it uses Route Handler for data fetching and client mutations.

 You are able to use Edge Runtime instead of Serverless Node.js server.

-## UI

-### Design System

-Based on Shadcn UI, you can easily customize the design system.

-### Components

-Using Radix UI and Tailwind CSS, many components are supported and well-styled:

--   Select
--   Dropdown Menu
--   Input (styled)
--   Table
--   Tabs
--   Text Area
--   Button (styled)
--   Slider

-Some of the components are based on [Shadcn UI](https://github.com/shadcn/ui).

-### Customize

-As mentioned above, you may use Shadcn UI for more components.

-Modifying those components requires some knowledge about web development, React.js and Tailwind css.

-In Tailwind configuration file, you can edit theme configurations such as the color palette, and many others.